scds/rdm-best-practices/introduction.md

 Once you start data collection, you'll need to start managing the data.

-This can include things like managing who has access to the data, how it's documented, where you're putting your files, how you're organizing the your folders and data, what kind of metadata you're keeping, and if working with sensitive data, how you're doing the identification of data.
+This can include things like managing who has access to the data, how it's documented, where you're putting your files, how you're organizing your folders and data, what kind of metadata you're keeping, and if you're working with sensitive data, how you're doing the identification of data.

 ### Analysis